Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

 Increases in disposable income, particularly among elites with access to resource-based industries, and a slowly expanding middle class mean that the consumer and services sectors in Laos are likely to experience continued growth in the future.
-For example, new, Thai-invested private hospitals are being built in Vientiane, automobile sales are brisk, Laos’ first five-star hotel opened in 2017 (with more expected to follow), and young Lao are increasingly going overseas for higher education opportunities.
+For example, new, Thai-invested private hospitals have attracted customers in Vientiane, automobile sales – particularly for electric vehicles (EVs) – are brisk, new hotels are opening ahead of Laos’s ASEAN chairmanship in 2024, and young Lao are increasingly going overseas for higher education opportunities.

-The government is strongly committed to becoming both an important transportation “land link” between China and ASEAN (Laos borders China, Thailand, Vietnam, Cambodia, and Burma) as well as “the battery of Southeast Asia” by harnessing hydropower and, to a lesser extent wind, solar and thermal energy resources to export electricity throughout the region.
+The government is strongly committed to becoming both an important transportation “land link” between China and ASEAN (Laos borders China, Thailand, Vietnam, Cambodia, and Burma) as well as increasing hydropower and, to a lesser extent wind, solar and thermal energy exports throughout the region.
 The Lao power sector is open to foreign investment, with representation from international firms.
-Hydropower and transmission and distribution infrastructure will be the focus of increasing investment by the Lao government as it develops its power industry, with opportunities present for developing solar power.
+Hydropower and transmission and distribution infrastructure will be the focus of increasing investment by the Lao government as it develops its power industry, with opportunities present for developing solar and wind power.

-The Lao agricultural sector also shows promise and is a priority for the Lao government.
+The Lao agricultural sector also shows promise and is a priority for the Lao government which has stated it will focus on increasing domestic processing to accrue more domestic value.
 Land is underutilized.
-The low population density in Laos and large markets for agricultural goods and livestock in neighboring markets have attracted new investors to explore agricultural opportunities, including raising livestock, building dairies, and investing in agribusinesses.
+The low population density in Laos and large markets for agricultural goods and livestock in neighboring markets have attracted new investors to explore agricultural opportunities, including raising livestock, particularly cattle, building dairies, and investing in agribusinesses.
 Opportunities exist for exports of modern harvesting, planting, processing, and other technologies that would help the sector to grow.

 International companies are developing or exploring SEZs in Vientiane, Savannakhet, and Champasak provinces, among others.
 SEZs offer a range of incentives and tax holidays to investors depending on the industry.
-International investors have been attracted by the relative abundance of inexpensive electricity, the low cost of labor, Laos’ centralized location in the Greater Mekong Sub-Region, and the improvement of transportation infrastructure.
+International investors have been attracted by the relative abundance of inexpensive electricity, the low cost of labor, Laos’s centralized location in the Greater Mekong sub-region, and the improvement of transportation infrastructure.

 The Lao government has targeted tourism, especially ecotourism, as a major area of future growth.
-Laos is attempting to attract more upmarket tourists to its market by liberalizing its aviation policies, resulting in more frequent and less expensive flights to and from the country.
+Laos is attempting to attract more upmarket tourists by liberalizing its aviation policies, resulting in more frequent and less expensive flights to and from the country.

 The Lao government fully liberalized the retail sector in 2015, allowing foreign retail establishments to enter the country.
 As a result, several American franchises have found success in the Lao market.